 The headlines are filled with horrific accounts of childhood sexual abuse.
 Behind every headline are children and their parents, families grasping for help and hope through devastating news.
 We have received many emails from parents who recently discovered that their children have been sexually violated.
 While we grieve with you, we also want to equip you.
 Sexual abuse should never happen!
 While it can’t be erased from a child’s memory, it can be processed in a way that minimizes future trauma and anxiety.

 Dr. Debi Grebenik has devoted her professional life to helping traumatized children and their parents.
-I asked her to share her wisdom with parents and grandparents who need a starting place.
+We asked her to share her wisdom with parents and grandparents who need a starting place.

 When You Discover Your Child Has Been Abused